 Our parish has functioned without a Warden since 2004.
-The lay members of the Parish Council elected at the AGM convened in November 2018 are Reader Paul Douriaguine, Vladimir ("Rick") Golovin, Bill Reid, Anna Kourbatov, Nina Golovin, and Anne Nielsen.
+The lay members of the Parish Council elected at the AGM convened in October 2019 are Vladimir ("Rick") Golovin, Anna Kourbatov, Nina Golovin, Anne Nielsen and Alla Karmadonoff.

 There is at present no formal Ladies’ Auxiliary in our parish.
 The work of the Ladies’ Auxiliary is undertaken informally, with Nina Golovin designated Head Sister by the Parish Council.

-Our Parish Council generally meets six time a year.
+Our Parish Council generally meets 8-10 times a year.

 Our parish is registered as a charity with the Australian Charities and Not-for-profits Commission under the name Saint Panteleimon Russian Orthodox Community of Gosford.
 Our Australian Business Number (ABN) is 98 562 088 123.